Maryland Labor Laws Guide

 Is there a pay transparency law in Maryland?

-Yes, there is a Maryland pay transparency law.
-The law is named Equal Pay for Equal Work – Wage Range Transparency and will become effective on October 1, 2024.
+Yes, there’s a Maryland pay transparency law.
+The law is named Equal Pay for Equal Work – Wage Range Transparency and became effective on October 1, 2024.
 Under this law, job postings must include wage ranges and benefits.

 Clockify allows you to track time, attendance, and costs with just a few clicks for FREE.